theo-m/theo-m.github.io/_nlp/word-vectors-101.md

 	\end{gathered}
 $$

 Putting this clearly on paper makes us wonder about what exactly we expect $d$, the distance on our vocabulary, to be.
 While $\Vert\cdot\Vert_2^2$ is well defined as the euclidean norm for $\mathbb R^d$, it is unclear how to put a good metric on the vocabulary space.
+Should `plant` be close to `flower` or to `chemical`?

 But such questions will be left for later inquiries; let us now see how to actually generate such vectors.
 In 2014, following great movements in the discipline, Baroni {% cite baroni2014don %} divided generation methods between count-based and predictive methods.
 This classification is based on the heuristic used to determine the _cooccurence information_ of a pair of words.

-## Count-based generation methods
+...

+---

+`--- 01/12/2017 update ---`

+This was an article I wanted to write after my internship in Montreal.
+It has stayed this long for 3 months now which is a probable sign that I won't ever finish it.
+I am leaving this preamble however since in my opinion this idea of semantic continuity is original and not adressed enough.

+Fortunately Sebastian Ruder does a much better work than I do and published an excellent article on his [blog](http://ruder.io/word-embeddings-2017/index.html).

+My own bibliography can be found on this [Zotero collection](https://www.zotero.org/theo-m/items/collectionKey/G4TF65NM), it is complementary, but not annotated.

 ---